-Lectures in the architectural history, theory & social context of various civilizations up to the Baroque introduce the broader picture.
-These are supplemented by tutorials and seminars intended to develop deeper understanding and self-directed learning.
+Lectures in the architectural history, theory & social context of various civilizations from the Baroque up to the present day introduce the broader picture.
+These are supplemented by tutorials, seminars and other forms of blended learning including online activities intended to develop deeper understanding and self-directed learning.